-Top to bottom: (a) Gaussian phenotype; (b) Binary phenotype; Left: scenario 1 and 2, with null GxE, the y-axis shows false discovery rate (FDR); Right: scenario 3 (direct environment effect + GxE) and 4 (pure GxE effect), the y-axis shows true discovery rate (TDR).
+Top to bottom: (a) Gaussian phenotype; (b) Binary phenotype.

+Left: scenario 1 and 2, with null GxE, the y-axis shows false discovery rate (FDR).

+Right: scenario 3 (direct environment effect and GxE) and 4 (pure GxE effect only), the y-axis shows true discovery rate (TDR).

 X-axis: DLM=double linear model; VLA = variance locus / curve upwardness test; LVT=Levene’s test; DRM=Deviation Regression Model, a modified DLM; DGL=double generalized linear model (DGLM).

-VLA scan on UKBB
+In Figure 8b we compare the performance on binary phenotype.
+In scenario 1 and 2 (Figure 8b, left) of null GxE, the FDR of DLM, LVT, and DRM went above the expected 5%, but we still consider them somewhat under control; the FDR of DGL went far beyond 5%, thus we do not include DGL in the comparison of TDR; VLA was conservative, but is considered a safe method.
+In scenario 3 and 4 (Figure 8b, right) where GxE exists, the performance resembles the Gaussian phenotype and VLA achieved higher TDR performance, especially when the GxE effect is pure (scenario 4, NUL+GXE).

+Benchmark GxE Enrichment

+GxE enrichment measures the likelihood of significant variance loci in a selection population invoking significant GxE interactions in a discovery population.
+A positive enrichment enables the use of a criterion such as VLA to help select GxE candidates.
+The benchmark compares the enrichment performance of the proposed variance locus analysis (VLA), the GWAS (GWA), and vQTL analysis (VQA) with DLM.